SabeeirSharrma/minisql/README.md

 # MiniSQL Studio 🚀

-MiniSQL Studio is a lightweight local SQLite management toolkit with a modern GUI and Firebase account integration.
+MiniSQL Studio is a lightweight local SQL management toolkit with a GUI.
 It provides two modes:

 - **SQL Pro Mode** (`cmd.py`): raw SQL editor for queries, table browsing, and results viewing.
 - **Interactive Mode** (`interactive.py`): form-driven CRUD by selecting tables and records.